WHAT TO DO IN MONTREUX – PLACES TO VISIT AND THINGS TO DO

 If you plan to visit the castle, you might plan for about an hour to see it.

-Right next to the castle is a pier, which brings you back to Montreux – but there are also buses and trains going back, or you can walk.
+Right next to the castle is a pier from where boats bring you back to Montreux.
+But there are also buses and trains going back, or you can just walk back.

 Lake Geneva Boat Tour

-Switzerland has so many amazing lakes, and without a doubt, Lake Geneva is the queen (to me).
+Switzerland has so many gorgeous lakes, and without a doubt, Lake Geneva is the queen (to me).
 Not only, mist mostly because of its size.
-After all, it is one of the biggest lakes in Europe, and its color never ceases to amaze me.
+After all, it is one of the largest lakes in Europe, and its color never ceases to amaze me.

-So the fun part of getting to Vevey is to hop on a boat very “early” in the morning and, from there, see the vineyards and Vevey.
+So the fun part of getting to Vevey (which I will talk about in a minute) is to hop on a boat very “early” in the morning and, from there, see the vineyards and Vevey.
 Boats start operation around 9, or 10 am.

 Vineyards – Lavaux UNESCO